-"The shrieks and groans of the poor expiring wretches," says he, in his striking account of this dreadful episode in savage life, "were truly distressing; and my horror was much increased at seeing a young girl, about eighteen years of age, killed so near me that when the first spear was struck into her side she fell down at my feet and twisted round my legs, so that it was with difficulty that I could disengage myself from her dying grasps.
-As two Indian men pursued this unfortunate victim, I solicited very hard for her life; but the murderers made no reply till they had stuck both their spears through her body and transfixed her to the ground.
-They then looked me sternly in the face, and began to ridicule me by asking if I wanted an Esquimaux wife, while they paid not the smallest regard to the shrieks and agony of the poor wretch, who was turning round their spears like an eel.
-Indeed, after receiving from them much abusive language on the occasion, I was at length obliged to desire that they would be more expeditious in despatching their victim out of her misery, otherwise I should be obliged out of pity to assist in the friendly office of putting an end to the existence of a fellow-creature who was so cruelly wounded.
+"The shrieks and groans of the poor expiring wretches," says he, in his striking account of this dreadful episode in savage life, "were truly distressing : and my horror was much increased at seeing a voung girl, about eighteen years of age, killed so near me that when the first spear was struck into her side she fell down at my feet and twisted round my legs. so that it was with difficulty that I could disengage myself from her dying grasps.
+As two Indian men pursued this unfortunate victim, I solicited very hard for her life ; but the murderers made no reply till they had stuck both their spears through her body and transfixed her to the ground.
+They then looked me sternly in the face. and began to ridicule me by asking if I wanted an Esquimaux wife, whilst they paid not the smallest regard to the shrieks and agony of the poor wretch, who was turning round their spears like an eel.
+Indeed, after receiving from them much abusive language on the occasion.
+I was at length obliged to desire that they would be more expeditious in despatching their victim out of her misery, otherwise I should be obliged out of pity to assist in the friendly office of putting an end to the existence of a fellowcreature who was so cruelly wounded.
 On this request being made, one of the Indians hastily drew his spear from the place where it was first lodged, and pierced it through her breast near the heart.
 The love of life, however, even in this most miserable state, was so predominant, that though this might be justly called the most merciful act which could be done for the poor creature, it seemed to be unwelcome; for, though much exhausted by pain and loss of blood, she made several efforts to ward off the friendly blow.
-My situation and the terror of my mind at beholding this butchery cannot easily be conceived, much less described : though I summoned up all the fortitude I was master of on the occasion, it was with difficulty that I could refrain from tears ; and I am confident that my features must have feelingly expressed how sincerely I was affected at the barbarous scene I then witnessed.
-Even at this hour I cannot reflect on the transactions of that horrid day without shedding tears."\ terms of this mine, after a search of four hours a solitary piece of ore was all that could be discovered; and instead of pointing out the hills entirely composed of copper, and the quantities of rich ore with which they had affirmed it would he easy to freight a large vessel, they now told a ridiculous story of some insults offered to the goddess of the mine, who in revenge declared that she would sit upon it till she and it sunk together into the earth.
-In consequence of this threat, they next year found her sunk up to the waist, and the quantity of copper much decreased, while the following summer she had entirely disappeared, and the whole mine along with her.
+My situation and the terror of my mind at beholding this butchery cannot easily be conceived, much less described : though I summed up all the fortitude I was master of on the occasion, it was with difficulty that I could refrain from tears ; and I am confident that my features must have feelingly expressed how sincerely I was affected at the barbarous scene I then witnessed.
+Even at this hour I cannot reflect on the transactions of that horrid day without shedding tears."